 Spread some joy with this peppermint brownie cookie recipe dipped in white chocolate and topped with crushed candy canes–they make the perfect holiday treat.
 With soft and chewy centers, these gluten free and vegan peppermint brownie cookies are bound to be the most popular cookie in the box this year.

-Nothing screams Holiday cheese quite like peppermint flavor and when combined with chocolate…
+Nothing screams Holiday season like peppermint flavor and when combined with chocolate…

 Oh my gosh, I’m obsessed.